Maintenance Maintenance — How Long Can a Pool Stay Closed? Duration & Safety Limits

 What are the safe duration limits for keeping a pool closed?

-I need to understand the technical parameters for pool closure duration.
+Between the winter thaw and spring opening every year, I'm left wondering if my pool's been closed too long and the water is now unsafe.
 My facility requires extended closure periods for various operational reasons, and I want to establish clear protocols for both planned seasonal shutdowns and emergency closures.

 Specifically, I'm looking for data on maximum safe closure timeframes before water chemistry becomes unmanageable and equipment integrity is compromised.
 What are the industry standards for winterized pools versus temporary emergency closures?